Skip to content

 It could be something as workwise serious as your business’s private bid for a tender or a document explaining your whole marketing policy for an upcoming quarter.

-Now imagine if somebody that wasn’t supposed to see some of this gets access to it.
+Now imagine if somebody who wasn’t supposed to see some of this gets access to it.

 Consider that bad?
 Suppose that same somebody could change some information while it was being sent and ensure the intended destination received it.